JoselleAstrid/ram-watch-cheat-engine/docs/tutorial/non_dolphin.md

 # Non-Dolphin scripts

-We've occasionally noted small differences between Dolphin and non-Dolphin scripts, but we haven't gone far out of the way for non-Dolphin to keep the tutorial streamlined.
+We've occasionally noted small differences between Dolphin and non-Dolphin scripts, but in the interest of keeping the tutorial streamlined, we haven't gone far out of the way for non-Dolphin yet.
 This section aims to cover some important differences for non-Dolphin games.

 ## A minimal non-Dolphin game script